klieret/collaborative-programming-github/slides.md

 ## Let's explore the history of an open source repository

-this is text
+**<mdi-checkbox-marked-circle-outline class="text-green-400"/> Tasks**

-1. Navigate to [https://github.com/klieret/collab-git-playground-princeton-23](https://github.com/klieret/collab-git-playground-princeton-23) ("playground repository")
+1. Navigate to [https://github.com/klieret/collab-git-playground-codas-hep-23](https://github.com/klieret/collab-git-playground-codas-hep-23) ("playground repository")
 2. Explore the history and find a hidden tiger 🐅!

 ---